bojicuros/AirQuality/README.md

 - Fetches data from the OpenWeather API to obtain the current Air Quality Index (AQI).
 - Displays the AQI for the user's current location or a searched location.
 - Visualizes air quality data on an interactive map.
-- Provides icons for different air pollutants based on their names.
+- Provides information about different air pollutants.

 ## Screenshots